sunh5/ECE434/hw07/ReadMe.md

 --------

 # Project
-My partner and I have created a wiki page including all the stuff of our project
+My partner and I have created a wiki page including all the stuff of our project.
+We have installed opencv and did some research about it.
+We will build ssh connection between siri and beaglebone for next step.

 # Blynk
 Run setup.sh and install.sh first to set the BLYNK_AUTH to BeagleBone and set up the environment.
 Then run the leds.js or leds.py